Public–private partnerships by country: India

 The Government of India defines a P3 as "a partnership between a public sector entity (sponsoring authority) and a private sector entity (a legal entity in which 51% or more of equity is with the private partner/s) for the creation and/or management of infrastructure for public purpose for a specified period of time (concession period) on commercial terms and in which the private partner has been procured through a transparent and open procurement system."

 The union government has estimated an investment of $320 billion in infrastructure in the 10th plan.
 The major infrastructure development projects in the Indian state of Maharashtra (more than 50%) are based on the P3 model.
 In the 2000s, other states such as Karnataka, Madhya Pradesh, Gujarat and Tamil Nadu also adopted this model.
 Sector-wise, road projects account for about 53.4% of the total projects in numbers, and 46% in terms of value.
 Ports come in second place and account for 8% of the total projects (21% of the total value).
 Other sectors including power, irrigation, telecommunication, water supply and airports, have gained momentum through the P3 model.
 As of 2011, these sectors were expected to get an investment of Rs.
 2,027,169 crore (according to 2006–2007 WPI).
 Recent failures of the major PPPs in India, such as the Tata Mundra Ultra Mega Power Project and the Khandwa Water Supply Augmentation Project, are now questioning the ability of PPPs to deliver on the Sustainable Development Goals.

 In India, public–private partnerships have been extremely successful in developing infrastructure, particularly road assets under the National Highways Authority of India and Midday Meal Scheme with Akshaya Patra Foundation.

+Israel

+The Yozma Program that started in Israel in 1993 kick-started the venture capital scene with public incentives, Israel is now know as the Start-up Nation.

 Japan

 In Japan since the 1980s, the third sector (第三セクター, daisan sekutā) refers to joint corporations invested in by both public and private sectors.

 In rail transport terms, a third-sector railway line is a short line or network of lines operated by a small operating company jointly owned by a prefectural/municipal government and smaller private interests.
-Third-sector lines are generally former JR Group – or, before 1987, Japanese National Railways (JNR) –lines that have been divested from those larger companies.
-Most third-sector railway lines in Japan, especially those located in rural areas, operate in a somewhat similar fashion to that of Community rail in the United Kingdom.
+Third-sector lines are generally former JR Group – or, before 1987, Japanese National Railways (JNR) – lines that have been divested from those larger companies.

+Most third-sector railway lines in Japan, especially those located in rural areas, operate in a somewhat similar fashion to that of community rail in the United Kingdom.